danielrubak/home-lab/README.md

 ### Enable Calibre Server auto-merge

+Auto-merge is a feature that groups books of multiple different formats into one entry on library.

 1. Go to the address: <http://HOST_IP:8082>
 2. Select `Preferences` from the toolbar, go to `Adding books`, switch to `Adding actions` tab
-3. Check option `Auto-merge added books if they already exists
+3. Check option `Auto-merge added books if they already exists`